bitcraze/bitcraze-website/src/support/getting-help.md

 Accidents happen and sometimes hardware breaks.
 In order to get you back on track there's a few places you can get help:

-* [Spare parts](//store.bitcraze.io/collections/spare-parts): Our shop has multiple spare parts
+* [Spare parts](//store.bitcraze.io/collections/spare-parts): Our shop has multiple spare parts.
-* [Wiki](//wiki.bitcraze.io): Our wiki contains schematics for all our products and for some of our products there's also a list of spare electronic components
+* [Expansion decks](/documentation/system/platform/cf2-expansiondecks/): Our web contains all kind of information of expansion decks, including schematics.
+* [Crazyflie 2.1](/products/crazyflie-2-1/) contains schematics of the crazyflie 2.1
 * [Forum](//forum.bitcraze.io): We handle most of our support in our forum.
 Chances are that if you're having issues someone else has (or will have) as well.
-Create a new topic in the correct forum and we (and the community) will do our best to help
+Create a new topic in the correct forum and we (and the community) will do our best to help!
 {% endsi_step %}